2. SELLER’S DISCRETIONARY EARNINGS

-The SDE multiple used for valuing an agency varies.
+The SDE multiple used for valuing an independent agency varies.
 They range from as low as 2X to as high as 7X with the majority being around 4X.
 The agencies that sell for 2X SDE are mostly smaller agencies with declining revenues and where the current owner is leaving soon after the acquisition.
 They agencies that sell for 6 to 7X times SDE are typically agencies with over $3MM in commission income and that are acquired by large regional or national brokerage firms such as Brown and Brown, Arthur J Gallagher, Marsh, etc.

 Next we will look at the seller's transition plans.